arc42/quality.arc42.org-site/_articles/02-quality-models.md

 </div><br>

-(you find all the references at the end of this article).
+Quality consists of many characteristics.
+Therefore, quality is usually captured in a model or terminology that contains these characteristics and their relationships.
+Such quality models show what people consider important when talking about quality.

 ### A Bit of History

 In 1977, McCall suggested to model quality as a hierarchy of terms, whose first level consists of _Operation, Revision_ and _Transition_.
 To revision he counted e.g. Maintainbility, Flexibility and Testability.

+Just a year later, Barry Boehm published his slightly enhanced model, including inner qualities like _structuredness_ and _legibilit_.

-Later, there were a number of alternative proposals, of which, the approaches FURPS and its extension FURPS+ by IBM found proper acceptance in practice.
+Next were authors at Hewlett-Packard and IBM who published FURPS and its extension FURPS+, the latter found proper acceptance in practice due to its integration into the (once popular) IBM Rational Unified Process.

 The ISO organization then took up the issue, publishing vendor- and product-neutral standards since 1991, starting with ISO-9126, which "lasted" for 20 years, and was superseded in 2011 by ISO-25010, which is still in effect today.
-Both were each considered the conceptual reference for software quality, and have gained considerable currency in practice.
+Both were considered the conceptual reference for software quality, and have gained considerable currency in practice.
 In my humble opinion, this is largely due to the fact that the ISO bodies define the terms used quite properly.
 Therefore, they can be forgiven for simply ignoring (or forgetting?) some really relevant quality characteristics.
 I also liked quality features of the VOLERE Requirements Template, which, however, have found less acceptance in the German-speaking world than the ISO standards.

 ### Quick-Check of Software Quality Models